What Is AI Companion Dependency?

 People Experiencing Grief or Loneliness

 After a breakup, a death, a move, or the end of a friendship, the gap in emotional support is acute.
 AI fills that gap instantly and without the vulnerability of reaching out to new people.
-The risk is that the temporary comfort becomes permanent avoidance of rebuilding human connections.
+The AI-related grief of the original loss merges with the comfort of the AI, and the risk is that the temporary comfort becomes permanent avoidance of rebuilding human connections — and prolonged isolation through AI can deepen into AI-related depression.

 Neurodivergent Individuals

 Some people with autism, ADHD, or other neurodivergent traits find AI communication easier than human communication — the explicitness, patience, and lack of nonverbal complexity are genuinely helpful.
+Our guide to AI anxiety and neurodivergence explores this nuance in depth.
 The line between "useful accommodation" and "dependency" is important to monitor.

 When AI Companionship Is Actually Okay